peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

     name, the IRR AS-SET and prefix limits can be synchronized from the AS' [PeeringDB](https://peeringdb.com/) record.
   * `Tags`: a list of tags to help identifying and searching for an AS.
+  * `Comments`: some text that can be formatted in Markdown to record some notes about the AS.

 Note that the best way to keep all of this properties up-to-date is to use the PeeringDB integration that can synchronize some of them automatically.